 A Guide to Legal Public Service Careers

-Public interest law professionals also fight for the underdog: they seek to enact policy change, advocate for civil liberties and fight for environmental protection, consumer rights and other causes for the betterment of society.
+Public interest law professionals also fight for the underdog.
+They seek to enact policy change and advocate for civil liberties.
+These professionals fight for environmental protection, consumer rights and other causes for the betterment of society.

 Pro bono work is a form of public interest work; law firm and corporate legal employees volunteer their time to offer free legal services for the greater good.

 Public interest lawyers, paralegals, law students, and other workers handle matters that reflect broad areas of public concern—from housing discrimination to immigration to child welfare—and work on a variety of cases and causes.
 For example, a public interest lawyer might:

 - Help clients file domestic violence protective orders